DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 ![Map B]({{ site.baseurl }}/assets/img/fertilizermap2019bold.png)

+It can immediately be seen that much of the variation in the plots is between geopolitical regions rather than between ecological or climatic regions.

 Below is the scatter plot of grain yield in metric tons produced per hectare against fertilizer in kilograms applied per hectare.

 ![Figure 4]({{ site.baseurl }}/assets/img/scatter2019.png)